yahoojapan/big3store/src/HOWTO/configure-system.md

 ##### triple_id_skel

 This parameter specifies skeleton string for generating unique triple ids assigned to triples that have no triple id URIs.
+While most published triples have their own ids, some triples do not.
+The triple loader of big3store assigns unique ids to them.
+The string provided by this parameter is used for generating such ids.

 ##### data_files